ands/sproutline/README.md

 # Sproutline

-A library for sprite outline extraction and simplification.
+A small single-file library for sprite outline extraction and simplification for C/C++.

 **Input:** Sprite with an alpha channel.